Investing IN Retirement Is Different Than Investing FOR Retirement

 I think things are about to change!
 Investing IN retirement is going to become a bigger and bigger deal – a huge deal!
 It will represent the future because of a group of people known as the Baby Boomers.
 The baby boomers have changed social and economic patterns ever since the day they were born.
 The first wave of baby boomers turned 60 in 2006.
 For the next 15 years, all the boomers are getting ready to retire and they will begin to bring massive changes to the field of retirement and investment planning.
 It’s already started.

-Investing IN retirement is different
+Investing IN Retirement is Different

 Retirement is a time when we begin to shift our thinking from saving to spending.
 That’s not always easy to do, especially for good savers.
 I’ve always said that it’s difficult for savers to become spenders overnight just like it’s tough for spenders to become savers overnight.
 Habits are tough to break – both the good habits and the bad habits.
 Retirees who do not spend their money in retirement can also lead to unintentional outcomes such as a dying with too much money.
 Many retirees don’t realize that higher returns can sometimes mean more tax in the future.
 Their focus should be shifted to estate planning.